Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 	<tbody>
 		<tr>
 			<td>Definition</td>
-			<td>The geographic longitude (in decimal degrees, using the spatial reference system given in dwc:geodeticDatum) of the geographic center of a sampling location.</td>
+			<td>The geographic longitude (in decimal degrees, using the spatial reference system given in <b>dwc:geodeticDatum</b>) of the geographic center of a sampling location.</td>
 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>A precise location of a wild bee observation supports species status assessments, distribution models, and other analyses relying on occurrence location.</td>
+			<td>A precise location of a wild bee occurrence provides essential context for interpretation.
+Providing a precise location supports species status assessments, distribution models, and other analyses relying on occurrence location.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>